 - Maintain a GPA of 3.0 or better (weighted by honors/AP bonus points) in these courses

 - Take the ACT with Writing or SAT Reasoning Test.
 SAT Subject Tests are now optional

 - Eligibility in the Local Context status is offered to students in the top 9 percent of their class (this does not guarantee admission to a specific campus).

 For information about specific UC Campus Admission practices click here: UC Campus Specific Admission PracticesThe (CSU) California State University system has established a system-wide homepage that provides hotlinks to all CSU campus homepages.
 School comparisons by region, SAT/ACT scores, major, and GPA are available.
 CSU applications are also be submitted through this site!
 You must disable your "pop-up" blocker to use the application feature.
 It can be accessed at: https://www2.calstate.edu/applyTo view the CSU to UC admission requirements comparison matrix click on the following hyperlink:Grade point average: Effective for students seeking admission to both the UC & CSU as first-time freshmen for the fall 2004 term and beyond, the grade point average calculation will include only those grades earned in courses taken during the 10th, 11th, and 12th grades of high school and used to satisfy the 15-unit college preparatory course requirement.

 Honors points: Both the UC & CSU will award honors points in calculating the GPA for up to eight semesters of UC-approved honors-level courses, IB Higher Level and AP courses are taken in 11th and 12th grades, including up to two UC-approved honors courses, IB Higher Level and AP courses completed in the 10th grade.

-Laboratory Science: Students seeking admission to both the UC & CSU as a first-time freshman will be required to satisfactorily complete two laboratory science college preparatory courses.
+Laboratory Science: Students seeking admission to both the UC & CSU as first-time freshmen will be required to satisfactorily complete two laboratory science college preparatory courses.
 They will require that the two years of lab science include at least one biological science and at least one physical science from the UC list of approved lab science courses.
 One course must be selected from area "d" (laboratory science), and the second course must be selected from area "d" or area "g" (lab science elective).